systemd/mkosi/mkosi.md

   installs kernels with a separate initrd and boot loader config to the efi or bootloader partition.

-`HostonlyInitrd=`, `--hostonly-initrd`

-: If specified, mkosi will run the tool to create the initrd such that a non-generic initrd is created that will only be able to run on the system mkosi is run on.
-Currently mkosi uses dracut for all supported distributions and this option translates to enabling dracut's hostonly option.

 `CacheInitrd=`, `--cache-initrd`

 : If specified, and incremental mode is used, mkosi will build the initrd